WildandArt/MyZonesSupport/index.md

 ### Contact Us for Support

-Having trouble with MyZones? [contact support](bijou.probity_0i@icloud.com) and we’ll help you sort it out.
+Having trouble with MyZones? contact us on bijou.probity_0i@icloud.com and we’ll help you sort it out.